bjhess/what-i-learned/rails_3_way/c02-routing.md

       end
     end

 Constraints can be objectified given a method `matches?`.
 I did not know this.
-I'd usually through the regular expression into a variable for reuse:
+I'd usually throw the regular expression into a variable for reuse:

     class DateFormatConstraint
       def self.matches?(request)